PaperPrototype/Course-Guidebook/README.md

 # Nanite-course-Guidelines
 A set of guidelines and helpful guides, advice, and guidance for people wanting to teach or make courses.

-Each peice of advice we put together we want to prove true or false to eliminate error and helps make these guidelines a useful reliable source of guidance for teachers and educators to make the best courses in the world.
+Each peice of advice I put together I want to prove true or false to eliminate error and helps make these guidelines a useful reliable source of guidance for teachers and educators to make the best courses in the world.

+Each guideline and tip may not be entirely correct, but is simply an estimated guess.
+As a result many of these guidelines are constantly changing.
+I hope that by constantly evolving this document it will reach a point of accurracy very fast, as well as some amount of stability.

+A persoanl apology from me (the author) for all the "we" and making it sound like this was written by many people.
+As well as my tendancy to stae eveything as a fact, when in fact, they are just a guess.

 # Layout
 Making your first Course: